How to Get Rid of Plaque Yourself?

 How does it form?

 Who doesn’t love that fresh, clean feeling you get after brushing your teeth and wiping out the biofilm?
-This is especially so with the unsurpassed effectiveness of an electric toothbrush such as this one.
 It doesn’t take long, however, for your teeth and mouth to be re-coated in a natural layer of slightly thicker saliva called pellicle.
 By the time you finish your coffee, various healthy and unhealthy bacteria settle into the pellicle and start spreading, forming a new biofilm, that is, plaque.

 As new micro-colonies of bacteria form within the biofilm, some excrete their own protective slime layers.
 The biofilm even develops its own rudimentary circulatory system, practically taking on a life of its own.
 Meanwhile, unhealthy bacteria get their energy by ferment the sugar you eat and produce the by-product of acid, which contributes to tooth decay.